-Your 50-year-old self will suddenly revert to the angst and pressure you felt when you were 16. . .
+You will suddenly revert to the angst and pressure you felt as a teen. . .

 There’s a body of scientific work behind the power of memory, but what is important for you to know is this: The emotions you experienced in childhood are usually right below the surface.
 And unless you’ve intentionally built new experiences and new emotions, one trigger around the holiday table will unleash all the emotional reactions you have been bottling up since childhood.

 This is why you find yourself falling back into old patterns the minute you sit down to your first bite of fruit cake – because our brains and memories produce a kind of physiological memory, too.
 Our brains and bodies react to situations in the ways they’ve been conditioned to react.
 So, if you want to experience change, you’ve got to challenge your old ways of thinking and behaving.

 If you’re new to this and you’re just about to step into the family boxing ring, then try this before you do: Take off your boxing gloves and enter the family gathering with ZERO expectations of how it will be.
 Put all your energy into focusing on being present, instead of resisting the reality of whatever you happen to walk into.